Purpose

 Creating a Procedure Source

 To deploy a procedure, a source must first be created within a project.
-Your first and default project is created during the onboarding.
+Your first and default project is created during the Onboarding.

 A source defines how WASM artifacts are materialized in Zela.
 We support automatic builds from GitHub and manual uploads of WASM artifacts.